funky-station/funky-station/SOP.md

 #### Code Blue
 1. All Guidelines carry over from Code Green.
 In regard to Guideline 2, the Head of Security is now encouraged to carry their unique Energy Gun.
-2. In regard to guideline 4, leniency may be granted in order to ensure command and other important members of the station are protected.
+2. In regard to guideline 4, leniency may be granted in order to ensure Command and other important members of the station are protected.

 #### Code Red
 1. Guidelines 1, 3, 5, 7, 8, 9, and 10 are carried over from Code Green;